|

 It's OK to port a real phone number to the VoIP

-company (it usually goes through eventually), but you won't be
+company but you won't be

 able to take the VoIP phone company's number to another phone